Blendify/blender-manual/trunk/blender_docs/manual/video_editing/preview/display_mode.rst

 .. note::

-   Note that the pictures (first green frame, at the top) are only 50px high, to limit the number of curves displayed in the *Luma waveform*
+   The pictures (first green frame, at the top) are only 50px high, to limit the number of curves displayed in the *Luma waveform*.

 Use this display to check for appropriate contrast and luminosity across all frames in the channel.
 When spots in the film that should have even illumination do not,